dotnet/docs-maui/docs/tutorials/notes-data/includes/viewmodel.md

     }
     ```

-    This code is the blank `Notes` viewmodel where we'll add properties and commands to support the `AllNotes` view.
+    This code is the blank `Notes` viewmodel where you'll add properties and commands to support the `AllNotes` view.
 Notice that the `CommunityToolkit.Mvvm.Input` namespace is being imported.
-This namespace provides some command types that help with running asynchronously.
+This namespace provides some command-types that invoke methods asynchronously.

 01. In the `Notes` class code, add the following properties:

     :::code language="csharp" source="../snippets/viewmodel/csharp/Notes/ViewModels/Notes.cs" id="properties":::

-    The `AllNotes` property is an `ObservableCollection` that all of the notes loaded from the device will be stored for the view to read.
-The two commands will be used by the view to trigger the actions of creating a new note or selecting an existing note for edit.
+    The `AllNotes` property is an `ObservableCollection` that stores all of the notes loaded from the device.
+The two commands will be used by the view to trigger the actions of creating a new note or selecting an existing note.

 01. Add a parameterless constructor to the class, which initializes the commands and loads the notes from the model:

     :::code language="csharp" source="../snippets/viewmodel/csharp/Notes/ViewModels/Notes.cs" id="ctor":::

-    Notice that the `AllNotes` collection uses the `Models.Note.LoadAll` method seed the observable collection with notes.
+    Notice that the `AllNotes` collection uses the `Models.Note.LoadAll` method fill the observable collection with notes.
 The `LoadAll` method returns the notes as the `Models.Note` type, but the observable collection is a collection of `ViewModel.Note` types.
-The code uses the `Select` Linq extension to instantiate individual viewmodel instances from the model instances returned from `LoadAll`.
+The code uses the `Select` Linq extension to create viewmodel instances from the note models returned from `LoadAll`.

 01. Create the methods targeted by the commands:

     :::code language="csharp" source="../snippets/viewmodel/csharp/Notes/ViewModels/Notes.cs" id="commands":::

+    Notice that the `NewNoteAsync` method doesn't take a parameter while the `SelectNoteAsync` does.
+Commands can optionally have a single parameter that is provided when the command is invoked.
+For the `SelectNoteAsync` method, you want to provide the note that's being selected.

-    The code here's relatively the same as the previous tutorial, with just a slight difference in the name of the query attribute.
-Instead of using a property name, the query string was set directly, `load`.
-The query string data will be read differently from the **Note viewmodel** than it was in the previous tutorial.
+    The code for `SelectNoteAsync` that navigates to an existing note is relatively the same as the previous tutorial, with just a slight difference in the query attribute.
+Instead of mapping a property name to a query string attribute, the query string is just being set directly: `load={note.Identifier}`.
+The query string data will be read differently in the **Note viewmodel** than it was in the previous tutorial.

+Don't worry that the code won't compile, you'll fix it later.
 The code for the class should look like the following snippet:

 :::code language="csharp" source="../snippets/viewmodel/csharp/Notes/ViewModels/Notes.cs" id="full":::